-Pursuant to an agreement dated effective · , 2018 (the "Underwriting Agreement") between the Company and the Underwriters, the Company has agreed to issue and sell and the Underwriters have agreed to purchase, as principals, on the Closing Date, or such other date as may be agreed upon by the Company and the Underwriters, subject to the terms and conditions contained therein, · Shares at the Offering Price, for aggregate gross consideration of \$ · , payable in cash to the Company against delivery of the Shares.
-The Underwriting Agreement provides that, in consideration of the services of the Underwriters in connection with this Offering, the Company will pay the Underwriters a fee equal to · % of the gross proceeds of the Offering, equal to \$ · per Share.
-All fees payable to the Underwriters will be paid on account of services rendered in connection with the Offering and will be paid from the gross proceeds of the Offering.
-The Company has also agreed in the Underwriting Agreement to reimburse the Underwriters an amount of up to \$ · in respect of fees and expenses of FINRA counsel to the Underwriters.
+Pursuant to an agreement dated effective March 22, 2018 (the "Underwriting Agreement") between the Company and the Underwriters, the Company has agreed to issue and sell and the Underwriters have agreed to purchase, as principals, on the Closing Date, or such other date as may be agreed upon by the Company and the Underwriters, subject to the terms and conditions contained therein, 10,420,000 Shares at the Offering Price, for aggregate gross consideration of \$100,032,000, payable in cash to the Company against delivery of the Shares.
+The Underwriting Agreement provides that, in consideration of the services of the Underwriters in connection with this Offering, the Company will pay the Underwriters a fee equal to 5.25% of the gross proceeds of the Offering, equal to \$0.504 per Share.
+All fees payable to the Underwriters will be paid on account of services rendered in connection with the Offering.
+The Company has also agreed in the Underwriting Agreement to pay the fees and expenses of the Underwriters incurred in connection with the Offering, including up to an amount not to exceed \$500,000 for the fees and expenses of counsel to the Underwriters.

 The obligations of the Underwriters under the Underwriting Agreement are several (and not joint or joint and several), and may be terminated upon the occurrence of certain stated events.
 Such events include, but are not limited to, (a) a material adverse change, financial or otherwise, in the business, operations or condition (financial or otherwise) of the Company and its subsidiaries (taken as a whole), which, in the reasonable opinion of an Underwriter, would materially adversely affect the market price or market value of the Common Shares, and (b) any event, action, state, condition or financial occurrence, or any catastrophe, of national or international consequence, any law or regulation, or any other occurrence of any nature whatsoever, which in the reasonable opinion of an Underwriter, seriously adversely affects or involves, or will seriously adversely affect or involve, the financial markets in Canada or the United States or the business, operations or affairs of the Company.
-If an Underwriter fails to purchase the Shares which it has agreed to purchase, the remaining Underwriter(s)
+If an

-may, but are not obligated to, purchase such Shares, provided that if the number of Shares that a defaulting Underwriter(s) agreed but failed to purchase is less than or equal to '% of the aggregate number of Shares agreed to be purchased by the Underwriters, then the other Underwriters are severally obligated to purchase the Shares which the defaulting Underwriter or Underwriters failed to purchase, on a pro rata basis or as they may otherwise agree between themselves.
-If the aggregate amount of Shares not purchased is greater than '% of the aggregate number of Shares agreed to be purchased by the Underwriters, then each of the Underwriters shall be relieved of its obligations to purchase its respective percentage of the Shares, subject to the terms and conditions of the Underwriting Agreement.
+Underwriter fails to purchase the Shares which it has agreed to purchase, the remaining Underwriter(s) may, but are not obligated to, purchase such Shares, provided that if the number of Shares that a defaulting Underwriter(s) agreed but failed to purchase is less than or equal to 11.0% of the aggregate number of Shares agreed to be purchased by the Underwriters, then the other Underwriters are severally obligated to purchase the Shares which the defaulting Underwriter or Underwriters failed to purchase, on a pro rata basis or as they may otherwise agree between themselves.
+If the aggregate amount of Shares not purchased is greater than 11.0% of the aggregate number of Shares agreed to be purchased by the Underwriters, then each of the Underwriters shall be relieved of its obligations to purchase its respective percentage of the Shares, subject to the terms and conditions of the Underwriting Agreement.
 The Underwriters are, however, obligated to take up and pay for all of the Shares if any of the Shares are purchased under the Underwriting Agreement.